learn-academy-2023-charlie/rails-challenges/asociations-bea-crod.md

 ```
     crod_cc.sum(:credit_limit)
 ```
-to see the total credit extended
+Output will be the total of the credit_limit values
+    //output: 26000